kensho-technologies/graphql-compiler/TROUBLESHOOTING.rst

 ..
 TODO: Add link to ODBC driver installation instructions once we move to Read The Docs.

-If you have any issues installing :Code:`pydobc` when running :code:`pipenv install`, then you should please sure you've installed the ODBC driver.
+If you have any issues installing :Code:`pydobc` when running :code:`pipenv install`, then it might mean that you have failed to correctly install the ODBC driver.

 Another reason that your `pyodbc` installation might fail is because your python installation did not include the required header files.
 This issue has only affected Ubuntu users so far and